Skip to main content

 AUTOMOTIVE PROJECTS

-• Management of large projects and handling of difficulties in the relationship network “Project employees - customers - suppliers - steering group”
+• Management of large projects and handling of difficulties in the relationship network “project staff - customers - suppliers - steering committee”

-• Strategies for solving the pitfalls of long-distance procurement management
+• Strategies for solving the pitfalls of long-distance runner procurement management

 • Dealing with critical suppliers